troopjs/todomvc.troopjs.com/README.md

 └── img
 ```

-It's also recommended that there's a `src/index.html` (the application landing-page) and `src/js/app.js` (the application entry point).
+It's also recommended that there's a `src/index.html` (the application landing-page).

 So before we start we'll create a skeleton structure and add the external libraries needed for TroopJS to function.